yudong888/FaroPig-Datasets/README.md

 ## License

-Both datasets are licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+Both datasets FaroPigSeg and FaroPigReID-33 are licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).

 You are free to use, share, and modify the datasets for non-commercial purposes only.